aryanmamania/React_Documentation/Readme.md

 - Single Web Page Application
 Building of single web page application can be considered as advantage of React because it provides Fast and Responsive User Experience

-## Comparision between React and Angular

-### React

-### Key Features
-- **Library**: Focuses on building reusable UI components.
-- **JSX**: Uses JSX, a syntax extension that allows HTML to be written within JavaScript.
-- **Virtual DOM**: Updates the UI efficiently by only re-rendering components that have changed.
-- **One-Way Data Binding**: Ensures a unidirectional data flow, making data management more predictable.
-- **React Hooks**: Introduced hooks to allow the use of state and other React features in functional components.
-- **Ecosystem**: Relies on third-party libraries for routing, state management, and other functionalities, offering great flexibility.

-### Angular -

-### Key Features
-- **Framework**: Provides a complete solution including UI components, routing, state management, form validation, and more.
-- **TypeScript**: Uses TypeScript, a statically typed superset of JavaScript, which helps catch errors early during development.
-- **Two-Way Data Binding**: Simplifies synchronization between the model and the view, making it easier to handle user input.
-- **RxJS**: Utilizes RxJS for reactive programming, making it easier to handle asynchronous data streams.
-- **Angular CLI**: Provides a powerful command-line interface to scaffold and manage projects easily.

 ## Getting Started with React

 ## Installation